 - If applicable – PwD certificate

 Candidates must pay fees to register successfully and be eligible for the counselling procedures.
 The fee is a refundable and one non-refundable fee, both payments to be made within the allotted time frame.
 This payment can be made through the online mode only via Internet banking or Debit/credit card.
-The fee for counselling is as specified below:
+The fee for counselling as per previous trends (subject to change) is as specified below:

 |All categories||Rs.
 2,00,000/-|

 |All categories||Rs.
 5,000/-|

 - In case the candidate is unhappy with the seat allotted, they can approach the second counselling round for NEET